-Welcome to the section of the website where you can find out more about the governors at Bordesley Green Girls School, and the work that they do.
+Welcome to the section of the website where you can find out more about the Governing Body at Bordesley Green Girls' School and Sixth Form, and the work that its members do.

 Governors’ legal duties include:

 - setting strategic direction, policies and objectives

 - approving the school budget and reviewing progress against the school's budget and objectives